What are ants?

 Ants are survivors and highly adaptable social insects.
 They work tirelessly together to care for each other and their nest, which is why controlling these pests is so difficult.

-In the Los Angeles area, there are three species of ants that we run into regularly:
+There are three species of ants in the Los Angeles area that we run into regularly:

 - Carpenter ants are some of the largest household invading ants and cause costly damage to homes by tunneling through and nesting within its structural wood.

 - Argentine ants are known for living in huge colonies and traveling together in wide trails to forage for food.
 When crushed, they produce an unpleasant musty odor.